 By law, as outlined in the California Abuse and Neglect Reporting Act (CANRA), individuals working in schools in California are mandated reporters of child abuse.
-Before beginning the first school placement, students will need to complete an online course regarding the legal and ethical responsibilities of mandated reporters.
-Students can use this link to create an account, and then access and complete the "General Training" module: https://mandatedreporterca.com/.
+Before beginning the first pre-practicum placement, students will need to complete an online course regarding the legal and ethical responsibilities of mandated reporters.

+First year students can use this link to create an account.
+They must complete the "General Training" module: https://mandatedreporterca.com/.
 Students must submit a copy of the certificate of successful course completion to the Program Coordinator no later than the first week of the fall semester of the first year.